 - Wrap a block of extra firm tofu in some paper towelling or a clean kitchen towel.
 Place a couple heavy books or a cast iron skillet on top to press for about 5-15 minutes.

-- *While the tofu is pressing make the dragon dressing.
+- *While the tofu is pressing make the dragon sauce.

 - Cut the tofu block into ~1" cubes and place back on paper towel.

 - Dust tofu cubes with liberal amounts of cracked black pepper and finely ground pepper - pressing pepper into all sides.
-Add a sprinkle of salt and garlic powder over the cubes.
+Add a sprinkle of garlic powder (or any spice) over the cubes.

-- Heat oil in a cast iron pan (or oven safe skillet) on high heat until shimmering.
+- Heat oil in a cast iron pan (or oven safe skillet) on high heat until shimmering, sprinkle with sea salt.